ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 This article provides an overview of the RC Transmitter and Receiver Systems that can be used with ArduPilot autopilots.

+If you are planning on controlling a vehicle without an RC receiver attached, please read up on :ref:`running ArduPilot without RC input<common-running-without-rc>`

 Compatible RC Protocols
 =======================